MainShayne233/breakfast/README.md

 ```
 <!--- MARKDOWN_TEST_END -->

-With Breakfast, you can get the same (and more) with the following data spec definition:
+With Breakfast, you can get the same (and more) just by describing what your data should look like:

 <!--- MARKDOWN_TEST_START -->
 ```elixir